Khloe Kardashian And Tristan Thompson Work Out Together In Show Of Solidarity After Cheating Scandal

 In the video, we can see Khloe and Tristan working out together, while what sounds like a personal trainer counts Khloe’s reps.

 As TMZ notes, Khloe and Tristan have been seen around Los Angeles after they recently moved back from Cleveland.
-They hit up Nobu in Malibu together and were also sighted at The Peppermint Club where they hung out with Khloe’s sister Kendall Jenner and basketball player Ben Simmons.
-Kardashian and Thompson also partied the night away at Poppy with TMZ reporting that they didn’t leave until 2 a.m.
+They hit up Nobu in Malibu together and were also sighted at The Peppermint Club, where they hung out with Khloe’s sister, Kendall Jenner, and basketball player Ben Simmons.
+Kardashian and Thompson also partied the night away at Poppy, with TMZ reporting that they didn’t leave until 2 a.m.

 Tristan and Khloe’s relationship has been fraught with very public drama for the last couple of months.